I3uckwheat/tOP_installfest/installfestSprintNotes.md

    I would suggest a section on editing programs, listing a few of the easy ones (Atom, Sublime, Notepad++ Visual Studios Code) with the explanation that it's time to learn how to read docs and find the best way to install their editor with the terminal.

+NOTE: I did not edit this part, as everything was the same and I agree with the suggestion.
+I would also like to add Ruby Mine to the list as it is awesome and can be free for students.

 7. Configure Git.

 Worked as intended.

 8. Create an SSH key.

 Worked as intended.

 9. Create Heroku Account

    * Since we're trying to avoid snap we should make it apparent that they should not follow the first instructions seen on the page but, instead, use `curl https://cli-assets.heroku.com/install.sh | sh` to install Heroku CLI.
 Other than that, everything else seems to work as intended.

-10. Configure GitHub

-    * In the installfest this is listed as an optional step.
-I know it isn't listed as such in tOP but maybe an explicit instruction that now is a good time to set it up since you have a freshly made SSH key and you remember how to use it?
+^ Christopher's stament.
+Edit: I installed it using snap, did not know I wasn't supposed to do that.
+It worked ok though

-11. The Heroku App.
+10. The Heroku App.

-    * When pushing the app to Heroku it becomes necessary to update rake with `gem install rake -v '12.3.1'`.
-There are also several warnings about the bundler being out of date.
-I suggest the entire section of installing RVM, ruby and Ruby on Rails needs to be re-written.
-Most of the issues that have ocurred have stemmed from the installation of RVM, or versioning issues with Ruby or Ruby on Rails and the bundles therein.
+  Made the app, couldn't run it because of no Javascript runtime installed, after running sudo apt-get install nodejs everything worked ok

 12. Get a sticker.

     * There are no stickers.
-This is a critical issue that must be fixed.
+This is a critical issue that must be fixed. x 2